Electricity in Ukraine: Storage, transmission, distribution and resiliance

-"As the share of generation on the distribution network increases, distribution utilities will need to play a greater role in the planning, operation and supervision of the power system.
-This will require capacity building for utilities to be able to fulfil their evolving role in a more decentralised power system.
-In terms of planning, this would involve Ukrainian energy sector stakeholders shifting from a traditional supply-side approach to one that is more integrated and coordinated, involving actors from across the energy sector as well as across the electricity supply chain.
-Given the increasingly decentralised nature of the power system, it is essential that the Transmission System Operators (TSO) and the Distribution System Operators (DSOs) work in close collaboration, while policy makers and regulators need to take steps to clearly redefine the roles and responsibilities of DSOs towards a reliable and efficient power system."
+Local generation, such as rooftop solar, and batteries can continue to supply some critical facilities, such as hospitals, when grid connection is lost.
+Microgrids have been made.

 Power system reforms

 The IEA has published a roadmap for Ukraine's increased use of distributed energy resources (DERs) towards 2030 which says:

 "Scaling up DERs requires robust financial incentives, while maintaining affordability and equity as core priorities.
 This involves two key elements: First, market design must enable broader participation of small-scale and distributed resources, such as batteries and small gas turbines, in wholesale electricity and ancillary services markets.
 Second, consumer tariffs should be structured to incentivise efficient electricity consumption, the deployment of behind-the-meter DERs like rooftop solar and batteries, and the operation of these resources in ways that deliver system-wide benefits."

 Economics

 In 2024 the price to householders was said to be about half the market price, and it has been suggested that to encourage energy saving and energy efficiency the subsidy should only apply to energy poor households and/or a certain minimum consumption.

 DTEK has started installing smart meters.
 Central and city government is subsidizing rooftop solar installation.
+NEURC hopes to implement dynamic pricing so the price can be changed throughout the day.